pettmannj/pythresfit/readme.md

 A python script to fit dose-response curves with a 4P/5P sigmoidal function and calculate a threshold.
 In contrast to extracting the EC50, this method is independent of the Emax.
 This prevents significant errors when the latter is not well defined due to extrapolation.
 Either a absolute threshold can be applied, or data can be normalised to a given column and a relative threshold applied.

+This code was used in our 2021 paper to fit the data: [Pettmann et al. The discriminatory power of the T cell receptor. eLife.
+2021.](https://elifesciences.org/articles/67092)

 ### Data
 This script imports data from CSV files, where the columns are referring to the curves and the index to the x-values.
 One file consistutes one dataset.
 All data within one dataset is fit together and therefore parameters can be shared, if desired.
 Data is fitted on a linear scale and therefore this script accepts 0 as x-values.
 All the columns in each dataset (i.e. file) need to have the same number of x-values.
 If this is not the case (e.g. because values had to be excluded), one has to manually fill in nan_values (i.e. -99999).
 These values will be ignored for the actual fit.